Medcities: Organisation

+Updated information can be found here.

 Network activities

 Institutional activities

-Medcities is a tool that reinforces the environmental management capacity of local administrations.
+MedCities is a tool that reinforces the environmental management capacity of local administrations.
 The network identifies areas where joint actions could contribute to improve regional environmental conditions.
 A key objective of Medcities is promoting sustainable urban development as a general policy in the Mediterranean.
 To this effect, it participates in the Nations Mediterranean Action Plan, and it is also a member of the Commission on Sustainable Development in the Local Government Area.
 Medcities is also a member of the steering committee for the European Sustainable Cities and Towns Campaign and of the Mediterranean Working Group of the Union of Cities and Local Governments.

 Operational activities

-The network's normal working procedure is based on environmental audits and medium-term environmental plans, followed by specific programmes to pursue the priorities that have been identified.
-Experts from Northern cities take part in developing these programmes, and those cities provide financing for one half of the cost of the work of those experts, with the remainder financed by METAP organisations (European Union, World Bank, UNDP) and the co-operation agencies of developed countries.
-Training is also provided through seminars, visits by technicians, training manuals and exhibitions.
-Medcities publishes an internal bulletin providing information on actions taken by the different cities and the network's own activities.
+MedCities can develop its activities and projects thanks to the member fees as well as funding for specific projects and thought European-funded prorgammes or southren agencies which help to pursue and accomplish the priorities that have been identified.
+In all projects, the network set activities meant to transfer knowledge and to train technical staff from city councils.
+Seminars, on-site visits by technicians, training manuals, presentations or the publication and presentation of final recommendations are also core activities.
+Medcities publishes the most relevant activities and terms of reference in the social media accounts (X, Linkedin, Facebook, Youtube) and send a newsletter providing information on actions taken by the different cities and the network's own activities.
+The results of some own or third-party projects and the publication of good practices, tools, or interviews with relevant people can be found on the MedUrbanTools website, managed by MedCities.
+MedUrbanTools is one of the 13 flagships initiatives of UNEPMAP, from which MedCities is part of.